-English Church Architecture -
+English Church Architecture.

-THORNHILL LEES, Holy Innocents (SE 242 204) (March 2018)
+THORNHILL LEES, Holy Innocents (SE 242 204),

-(Bedrock: Carboniferous Westphalian Series, mixed deposits from the Lower Coal Measures)
+(Bedrock: Carboniferous Westphalian Series, mixed deposits from the Lower Coal Measures.)

-All this is a little above the ordinary for a church of this date in a working class manufacturing district, but the church retains other work that lifts it higher, including much of its original wooden furniture, of which the altar table is an especially fine specimen (as may be seen if the altar cloth is lifted): the front displays naturalistic leaf carving in bas relief set in ovals in the four side panels, and the vine, heavy with grapes, in a roundel in the centre, and these are placed in turn within ogee arches sheltering beneath crocketed gables separated from each other by buttresses standing on shafts.
+In contrast, at Thornhill Lees all the items listed in the above table are worthy of careful examination.
+The altar table is the best piece of woodwork (as may be seen if the altar cloth is lifted): the front displays naturalistic leaf carving in bas relief set in ovals in the four side panels, and a vine, heavy with grapes, in a roundel in the centre, and these are placed in turn within ogee arches sheltering beneath crocketed gables separated by buttresses supported on shafts.
 (See the photograph below.)